-Charlie aimed their torch into the main hall and watched as it illuminated a shadow on the far side of the room, then aimed it back to the room where the light faltered after only a metre.
+Charlie aimed their torch into the main hall and watched as it illuminated a shadow on the far side of the room, then aimed it back to the room where the light faltered after only a meter.

 “Okay, this is weird right?”
-Alex said as moved their torch to see if they could illuminate anything in the room.
+Alex said as they moved their torch to see if they could illuminate anything in the room.

 “There is a light switch on the wall just there.”
 Kit said as they looked into the room.

-“Do we think that is a good idea, maybe we just leave?”
+“Do we think that is a good idea?
+Maybe we just leave?”

-Kit turned to Alex and their eyes widened, pushing Alex to the side they lowered the camera to the base of the door.
+Kit turned to Alex, and their eyes widened; pushing Alex to the side, they lowered the camera to the base of the door.

-“Look at this, without a doubt, these are finger nail scratches.
+“Look at this; without a doubt, these are fingernail scratches.
 Oh damn, there are even nails still in this.”